South Gippsland council will go to the polls in October – more than two years after the council was dismissed.

 But a rise in complaints about social media activities by candidates and the community during the 2020 general council elections should serve as a warning.

-The Inspectorate’s report on the 2020 council found that complaints about social media and online activities had tripled since 2016.
+The Inspectorate’s report on the 2020 council elections found that complaints about social media and online activities had tripled since 2016.

 The report recommends that the Local Government Act 2020 be amended so that it specifically includes social media and other online or electronic publications.